 - Windows and doors for cracks

-- Roof for missing shingles and trouble spots
+- Roof for missing or cracked shingles and trouble spots

 Spring is a good time to replace window screens that were damaged during winter.